-We were challenged by Sunshine Sweet Corn to try a recipe on their website.
 Sunshine Sweet Corn is grown in Florida and is available now at your local grocery store.
 It is a delicious, sweet tasting corn in April and May.
 Sunshine Sweet Corn is non-GMO, extra tender, and regulated for quality control.

-Next we roasted the corn in the over.
+Next we roasted the corn in the oven.
 Right in the husks.
 I don’t know why I haven’t done this before, but it was so easy to remove the husk and the silk.
 The oven was 400 degrees and they went in for 30 minutes and came out perfectly.